 After galleries of stiff, formal portraiture, it’s refreshing to see a couple look affectionate and casual with one another.
 The lace is exquisitely painted, as is the detail of Beatrix’s large cartwheel ruff.
 Because this was a marriage portrait, the vine symbolizes steadfastness and the thistle at the groom’s feet represents male fidelity.

 Frans Hals had a reputation for alcoholism and violence.
-While historians now largely debunk these tales of misbehavior, his image as a bad-boy-of-Dutch-art remains.
-A closer analogy, however, might be Andy-Warhol: a stylist, nonconformist, adept at making art approachable, commercial, softly satirical.
+While historians now largely debunk these tales of misbehavior, his image as a bad boy of Dutch art remains.
+A closer analogy, however, might be Andy Warhol: a stylist, nonconformist, adept at making art approachable, commercial, and softly satirical.
 After hundreds of years of formality, a Frans Hals subject looks directly at you and smiles.

-Frans Hals painted the celebrities of his day – the rich, famous, well-dressed.
-He captured the spirit of his city and his world – the emerging individualism, and desire for status.
+Frans Hals painted the celebrities of his day—the rich, famous, and well-dressed.
+He captured the spirit of his city and his world—the emerging individualism and desire for status.
 As Peter Schjeldahl writes in his New Yorker article, “The Haarlem Shuffle,” “Hals’s panache [….] quickly charmed Haarlem, becoming emblematic of the city’s entrepreneurial zest and robust self-regard.”

 Hals has been long celebrated.
 Edouard Manet, Mary Cassatt, John Singer Sargent, and Vincent van Gogh traveled to Holland specifically to study him.
 It feels like portraits in our current century continue to be influenced by his style.
 Hals seems the type who would have thought to paint Barack Obama sitting casually in a bush.